chrisjpalmer/word_search/README.md

 git checkout 1.2.0
 ```

+#### Managing gRPC
+Specific information on how to build the gRPC protoc definitions for golang can be found in the grpc repo: https://github.com/chrisjpalmer/word_search_system_grpc

 #### Versions
 Some versions of the `word_search_system` may not work with some versions of `word_search_api` because they may have incompatible gRPC implementation.
 This table shows the gRPC versions and which repos support them.